centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/manage-alerts.md

 <TabItem value="From real time monitoring" label="From real time monitoring">

-1. Go into the **Monitoring > Status Details > Hosts** (or **Services**) menu
+1. Go into the **Monitoring > Status Details > Hosts** (or **Services**) menu.
 2. Select the host(s) / service(s) whose notification you want
-    to enable or disable
+    to enable or disable.
-3. In the menu: **More actions** menu, click:
+3. In the **More actions** menu, click:

--   **Hosts: Disable Notification** or **Services: Disable Notification** to stop the notification of a host or of a service
+-   **Hosts: Disable Notification** or **Services: Disable Notification** to stop notifications for a host or a service
 -   **Hosts: Enable Notification** or **Services: Enable Notification** to enable the notification of a host or a service